Marco collapses, sets stage for Laura to hit US as hurricane

 The double punch comes just days before the Aug.
 29 anniversary of Hurricane Katrina, which breached the levees in New Orleans, flattened much of the Mississippi coast and killed as many as 1,800 people.

-“I’m very concerned for my people,” he said.
 “We know our people are going to get hit.
-We just don’t know who yet.”
-He’s already been in contact with the Red Cross to get supplies once the weather eases.
+We just don’t know who yet,” said Creppel, who has been in contact with the Red Cross to get supplies once the weather eases.

 For the residents of the Louisiana coast, “they’re certainly lucky that Marco is not worse than it is,” said University of Miami hurricane researcher Brian McNoldy.
 “This will come and go, and they can get ready for Laura.
 That’ll be the main attraction.”

-On Monday morning, Marco was centered about 55 miles (90 kilometers) southeast of the mouth of the Mississippi River and heading northwest at 8 mph (13 kph).
-Forecasters expected its 50 mph winds (85 kph) to remain just offshore Tuesday as it weakens and dissipates, leaving a flooded coastline.
+Marco was centered about 55 miles (90 kilometers) southeast of the mouth of the Mississippi River and heading northwest at 8 mph (13 kph).
+Forecasters expected its 50 mph winds (85 kph) to remain just offshore Tuesday as it dissipates, leaving a flooded coastline.

-Meanwhile, Laura drenched much of Cuba as it headed northwest at 20 mph (31 kmh) with top sustained winds were 60 mph (95 kph).
+Meanwhile, Laura drenched much of Cuba as it headed northwest at 20 mph (31 kmh) with top sustained winds of 60 mph (95 kph).

-In New Orleans, Sarah Manowitz, responsible for four bars in the city’s French Quarter, saw to it that windows were boarded up.
-She also battened down her own house and filled her tub with water.
-She’s remaining on site and counting on a “community of people” who look out for each other during storms.
+On the Louisiana coast at Holly Beach in an area nicknamed the “Cajun Riviera,” Eric Monceaux was frantically packing what he could take with him.
+Hit first by Hurricane Rita in 2005 and again by Ike in 2008, he does not plan to come back if Laura does its worse.

-“We’re all going to help each other share food, share whatever supplies,” she said.
+“That would be strike three,” he said.
+“I’m 62, and I gave it two strikes.
+The third one is ‘strike three, you’re out’ like a baseball game.”